St. Paul to form reparations commission for descendants of enslaved people

 The city of St. Paul apologized for its role in institutional racism on Wednesday and agreed to form a new commission to study reparations for Black residents whose ancestors were enslaved.

-Council Member Jane Prince, the resolution's lead sponsor on the council, partnered with Trahern Crews, co-chair of the Green Party of the United States who heads up its national reparations working group.
+Council Member Jane Prince, the resolution's lead sponsor on the council, partnered with Trahern Crews, co-chairman of the Green Party of the United States who heads up its national reparations working group.

-Independent journalist Georgia Fort, who co-chairs the community reparations steering committee, said Wednesday's council action in an important first step.
+Independent journalist Georgia Fort, who co-chairs the community reparations steering committee, said Wednesday's council action is an important first step.

 St. Paul, which has a population of 308,000, is about 16% Black, according to U.S. Census data for 2019, the most recent year for which data are available.